RedHatInsights/ccx-notification-service/docs/data_flow.md

 The cooldown mechanism is used to filter the previously reported issues so that they are not continuously sent to the customers.
 It works by defining a miminum amount of time that must elapse between two notifications.
 That cooldown time is applied to all the issues processed during an iteration.

+The value expected in the configuration is a string that respects the format of PostgreSQL's [interval type](https://www.postgresql.org/docs/current/datatype-datetime.html#DATATYPE-INTERVAL-INPUT).

 ### Data flow of the notification service without cooldown

 See steps 9 to 12 of the [data flow section](#data-flow)